Monday, February 28, 2011

 Maybe.
 He did, after all, love a writer.
 That required some degree of insanity.

 "Well, what do you think?"
-She beamed inquisitively.

-"Yes, I know, isn't it?
-I'm not sure where it fits yet.
-Sometimes it's like assembling a jigsaw puzzle.
+"I know."
+Her entire face shone like the sun.
+"I'm not sure where it fits yet.
+But that doesn't matter.
+I've started.
+That's the hardest part.
+Starting."
+She joined him at the table, her hand smoothing the paper.
+"Sometimes it's like assembling a jigsaw puzzle.
 Only you don't have to find all the corner pieces first.
 You just have to find a piece."

 Yes, he had to admit, it did help to be a little insane.